joaoschefer/joaoschefer/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is João Gabriel Foletto Schefer!

-- 🖥️ I'm studying computer science at Unijuí.
+- 🖥️ I am a computer science student at Unijuí.
 - 🔭 Currently working at GAIC at Unijuí on a project involving Python, Django, JavaScript, React and PostgreSQL.

 ## Tools and technologies